SheldonBakker/Royalty-Application/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with your Supabase credentials:
+3. Create a `.env` file in the root directory with your Supabase and Paystack credentials:
 ```
 VITE_SUPABASE_URL=your-supabase-project-url
 VITE_SUPABASE_ANON_KEY=your-supabase-anon-key
+VITE_PAYSTACK_PUBLIC_KEY=your-paystack-public-key
 ```

 4. Set up your Supabase database with the following tables: